stratdev3/SimpleW/readme.md

 Also, an internal filesystem watcher is keeping this cache up-to-date.
 It supports realtime file editing even when specific lock/write occurs.

-To modify cache duration or filter files
+To modify cache duration or to filter files

 ```csharp
 // serve statics files